Assessing the Risk and Potential of SoFi Technologies Inc.'s (SOFI) Stock

 SOFI) stock’s latest price update

-SoFi Technologies Inc. (NASDAQ: SOFI)’s stock price has increased by 5.41 compared to its previous closing price of 4.89.
-However, the company has seen a -17.17% decrease in its stock price over the last five trading sessions.
+SoFi Technologies Inc. (NASDAQ: SOFI)’s stock price has increased by 1.29 compared to its previous closing price of 5.41.
+However, the company has seen a 12.99% increase in its stock price over the last five trading sessions.
 Barron’s reported on 05/01/23 that SoFi Saw Personal Loans Soar This Quarter.
 Why That Might Not Be A Good Thing.

 Analysts’ Opinion of SOFI